 Expand the Snapshots section and Disable snapshots for the application

 Enabling snapshots allows the service to maintain the state of a Flink application in case of application updates but also when recovering from infrastructure or application errors.
-So for production environments it is highly desirable to keep snapshots enabled.
+For production environments it is highly desirable to keep snapshots enabled.
+For development purposes, disabling snapshots allows you to iterate faster, though.

 Expand the Monitoring section.
-Select Task as Monitoring metrics level and enable CloudWatch logging.
-Select Info as the Monitoring Log Level
+Verify that Task is set as Monitoring metrics level , CloudWatch logging is enabled, and Info is set as the Monitoring Log Level.